HughP/dnj-corpus/README.md

 ```

 9. Correct minus signs
  Underscore 〈\_〉U+005F , dash 〈–〉 U+2013, and minus 〈-〉 are used to represent what is supposed to be a 〈˗〉 U+02D7 'MODIFIER LETTER MINUS SIGN'.
 A simple solution is too greedy.
-Hyphen-minus between numbers is an apropiate use of this character.
+Hyphen-minus between numbers is an appropriate use of this character.

  Visual inspection via `grep` shows that all dashes 〈–〉 U+2013 'EN DASH', should be U+02D7.
 ```